 The soothing sound from a stream (possibly man-made installation) enhances the fine-dining ambience.
 But the tables were a tad cramp and menu order can be confusing.
 Average meal about 20,000¥ for a family of four and possibly lower for a couple, depending on the packages inclusive.

 Our dinner set and a la carte came meticulously and beautifully prepared.
 The Agu pork is certainly of high-grade as it melts in your mouth.
 Just remember not to overcook in the shabu-shabu.

 Driving up north along Route 58

-Day 3 saw us making our way up to northern tip to Cape Hedo area just about an hour drive from our hotel at Manza.
+Day 3 saw us making our way up to northern tip at Cape Hedo area just about an hour drive from our hotel at Manza.
 It was lovely having the opportunities to stop wherever we chanced upon a scenic spot.
 This is the liberating advantage of a self-drive vacation.
 The drive is along Route 58 is easy and Okinawan drivers are generally law-abiding.

 Of special mention are the see-everywhere Lawson convenient stores, which you will make your road trip that much more pleasant.
 We prefer Lawson over Family Mart as the restrooms are cleaner and their products like onigiri, came clearly marked with a picture.
 And the staff are friendly too.